 On the other hand, Airstream has kept up with time, leading the company to produce modern RVs for the present-day traveler.

 One thing you should note is that Basecamp X is smaller.
-If compact trailers for one or two persons is your thing, then you should consider buying this.
+If compact trailers for one or two persons are your thing, you should consider buying them.

 Build

-Due to their interior, Airstream trailers generally weigh a tad less than its similar-sized Avion RVs.
-Avion’s interior has been crafted from all-wood, while Airstream hosts materials such as plastic and aluminum.
+Due to their interior, Airstream trailers generally weigh less than its similar-sized Avion RVs.
+Avion’s interior has been crafted from only wood, while Airstream hosts materials such as plastic and aluminum.

 Durability

-But in terms of durability, I’d say that Avion wins this round by a slight margin.
-Many RV users agree with this opinion as well, considering Avions are known for lasting longer.
+But regarding durability, I’d say Avion wins this round by a slight margin.
+Many RV users also agree with this opinion, considering Avions are known for lasting longer.

-Airstream’s exterior is made from light-weight aluminum, which is slightly less durable and is more likely to wear out.
+Airstream’s exterior is made from lightweight aluminum, slightly less durable and more likely to wear out.

-Coming to Avion RVs, they are made from steel or anodized aluminum, which is rigid and protects against natural elements.
+Coming to Avion RVs are made from steel or anodized aluminum, which is rigid and protects against natural elements.
 Both materials are less likely to scrap and prevent dents as well.

 Storage Space

-Some users say that Airstream’s rounded design is the reason why storage space is affected.
+Some users say that Airstream’s rounded design is why storage space is affected.

 Price

-When talking about price, you must understand that both Avion and Airstream are expensive.
+When discussing price, you must understand that Avion and Airstream are expensive.

 Avions are in demand, and since they’re limited, the sellers might ask you for a heftier price.
 This also depends on the model you’re going for.

 Airstream RVs are expensive, especially if you go for a newer, first-hand model.
-They offer better equipment, have kept up with the time, so the hike in price makes sense.
+They offer better equipment and have kept up with the time, so the hike in price makes sense.

 Resale Value